 To prepare and empower future teachers for a career in teaching at the FET band and to develop them for further studies.

 All normal rules for undergraduate degrees apply.
 See the General Handbook for details.
+This qualification is an annual programme.

 In addition to the requirements of Rule G17, the following rules shall apply: